dke-kgolap/demo/README.md

 $ java -jar app.jar
 ```

-## KGOLAP
+## KG-OLAP

-The source code for the KGOLAP system are provided in this [repository](https://anonymous.4open.science/r/kgolap-4C60).
+The source code for the KG-OLAP system are provided in this [repository](https://anonymous.4open.science/r/kgolap-4C60).

 ### How to build the KG-OLAP?